 Ex : 7.1 – Herbs, shrubs and trees :

-- Herbs: Plants with green and tender stems are called herbs.
-They are usually short and sometimes do not have branches.
+Herbs: Plants with soft, green stems are referred to as herbs.
+They are typically short in height and may not have extensive branching.

-- Shrubs: Some plants have branches arising from the base of the stem.
-The stem is hard but not very thick.
-They are called shrubs.
+Shrubs: Certain plants exhibit branches that emerge from the base of the stem.
+These plants have relatively harder stems, though not excessively thick.
+They are known as shrubs.

-- Trees: Some plants are very tall and have hard and thick stems.
-They have branches arising from the upper part of the stem.
-They are called trees.
+Trees: Some plants possess considerable height and feature robust, thick stems.
+They exhibit branching from the upper portion of the stem.
+Such plants are classified as trees.

 Creepers and climbers: